erindhoxha/ai-sdk-5/exercises/05-context-engineering/05.05-chain-of-thought/solution/output.md

 } & {};
 ```

-Here's how it works:

-1.  `[K in keyof T]: T[K]` creates a mapped type that iterates over the keys of `T` and recreates the properties.
-2.  `& {}` This part intersects the mapped type with an empty object.
-This forces TypeScript to resolve the type fully.

-### `EventMap` Type
+### The `EventMap` Definition

-The `EventMap` type is a key-value object that defines the structure for different events in your application.
-The keys are the event names (e.g., `"login"`, `"logout"`, `"updateUsername"`), and the values are objects that describe the data associated with each event.
+The `EventMap` type defines the structure of different event types in your application.
+It uses an object where each key represents an event name, and the corresponding value is an object defining the event's data.

 ```typescript
 type EventMap = {